uwais-ix/bestbuy_bot/README.md

 > "target_name" : "id-being-targeted-here"

-You can think of the `target_name` as a parameter/argument for the `target_method`
+You can think of the `target_name` as a parameter or argument for the `target_method`

 ###  Wait

 > When a page is loaded by the browser, the elements within that page may load at different time intervals.
 This makes locating elements difficult: if an element is not yet present in the DOM, a locate function will raise an ElementNotVisibleException exception.
 Using waits, we can solve this issue.

 The script supports only implicit wait and not explicit waits.

-This means that you will tell WebDriver to wait x seconds in the config file.
+This means that you will have to tell WebDriver to wait x seconds in the config file.

 > "wait_time" : "2"

 ## Python Script

-This script uses two classes:
+This script has two classes:

  1. Configuration
  2. Selenium bot